 Logic blocks can be applied to any skin element.
 Element properties that can have logic blocks will have an arrow button next to their name in the properties panel.
 If the element has a logic block applied the arrow will be orange, otherwise it is gray.
 To add a logic block, just click the gray arrow.

 A logic block consists of expressions.
 Each expression consists of conditions.
 You can have multiple expressions in a logic block and you can have multiple conditions in an expression.

 The Default Value is whatever was set in the properties panel of that property.
-In the above image, the logic block was applied to the Visible property and Visible was set to false.
-So, that element is initially not visible.
+In the above image, the logic block was applied to the Visible property and is set to false.
+That element is initially not visible.
 It will only become visible when the panorama is loading.

-The lower section is for Transitions and is made available for expressions that will change their size, appearance, location, etc. Just select Enabled to enable a smooth change and set the amount of time it should take to make that change.
+The lower section is for Transitions and is made available for expressions that will change their size, appearance, location, etc. Select Enabled to set the transition.

 Use the Delete button to remove the logic block.

 Use the Copy and Paste buttons to copy and paste logic blocks to other elements.